WidoutSyntax/STL-cpp/README.md

 ```

 ### Map
 This container has key value pairs with least value key in first position.
-It is implemented as BST.
+It is implemented as Red-Black tree.

 ```c++
 // declaration and initialization